ttalvitie/browservice/README.md

 With the default arguments, the Browservice proxy listens for HTTP connections on port 8080.
 To stop the server, you can use the `SIGTERM` or `SIGINT` signals (you can send the latter using Ctrl+C).

 By default, the listening socket is bound to `127.0.0.1`, which means that the server only accepts local connections.
-To allow remote computers to connect to the server, you need to adjust the `--http-listen-addr` command line option; for example, to accept connections on all interfaces, bind to `0.0.0.0` as follows:
+To allow other computers to connect to the server, you need to adjust the `--vice-opt-http-listen-addr` command line option; for example, to accept connections on all interfaces, bind to `0.0.0.0` as follows:

 ```
+# See WARNINGs below!
-release/bin/browservice --http-listen-addr=0.0.0.0:8080
+release/bin/browservice --vice-opt-http-listen-addr=0.0.0.0:8080
 ```

 **WARNING**: Binding to `0.0.0.0` may allow unauthorized users to connect to the server.
-To avoid this, use a more restrictive listen address and/or a firewall.
+Giving untrusted users access to the server is very dangerous; for example, they can access all the user accounts on websites to which you have logged in using Browservice.
+To avoid this, restrict the incoming connections to isolated local networks using a restrictive listen address and/or a firewall.

+**WARNING**: Browservice does not support encrypted connections between the Browservice proxy and the client browser.
+Therefore, these connections should always be made over a completely trusted/isolated network (or over a secure tunnel).

 **WARNING**: The trust between the client and the proxy server has to be mutual, as the client controls a web browser process running on the proxy server.
 For example, the client can use the `file://` protocol to read files on the proxy server that are accessible to the user running `browservice`.